HOW WE GOT THERE

 WHAT WE VISITED

 As I said before, Naxos is a big island that cannot be fully visited in 1-2 days.
 From its beaches to ruins and museums, there are a lot of places to go to.
 We Sunbathed at Agia Anna Beach and Plaka Beach and these are some gorgeous spots: fine sand and clear sea.
 Then, Naxos Chora also known as the Naxos Old Town is a place where you can find a lot of shops and restaurants.
 We spoiled ourselves with tasty lunches and amazing souvenirs.
 From spices, feta cheese and the famous olive oil, to Kitron, which is a local beverage, we tasted everything!
-Kitron is a citron liqueur made from the fruit and leaves of the citron tree, which is similar to the lemon tree, but stronger in taste.
-Here, more precisely at Naxos Eye Store, Darius bought the engagement right, with the fabulous pearl that you can see here.
+Kitron is a citron liqueur made from the fruit and leaves of the lemon tree, which is similar to the lemon tree, but stronger in taste.
+Here, more precisely at Naxos Eye Store, Darius bought the engagement right, with the fabulous pearl you can see here.

 WHAT WE ARE

-Have you ever visited a Greek island?
+Have you ever visited a greek island?
 If yes, which one?
 Let me know in the comments!